Croatia Country Summary

 Compliance with FATF Recommendations

-The last Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Croatia was undertaken in December 2021.
-According to that Evaluation, Croatia was deemed Compliant for 4 and Largely Compliant for 17 of the FATF 40 Recommendations.
-It remains Highly effective for 0 and Substantially Effective for 1 of the Effectiveness & Technical Compliance ratings.
+The last Follow up Mutual Evaluation Report relating to the implementation of anti-money laundering and counter-terrorist financing standards in Croatia was undertaken in 2024.
+According to that Evaluation, Croatia was deemed Compliant for 7 and Largely Compliant for 29 of the FATF 40 Recommendations.
+It remains Highly Effective for 0 and Substantially Effective for 1 of the Effectiveness ratings.

 Sanctions